Nitu0095/training_git/README.md

 # training_git

-This is the basic Noe js learning
+This is the basic Node js learning.